 Tough New Protection Around Children’s Data

-The General Data Protection Regulation (GDPR), which comes into force in May next year, has a special focus on protecting the rights of children.
+The General Data Protection Regulation (GDPR) has a special focus on protecting the rights of children.
 The Government has announced that the GDPR will not be affected by Brexit.

 The first new rule is that if the kids are posting their own photos online, the GDPR requires social media companies to get your consent as a parent or guardian.
 The GDPR has given each European member state the power to decide the age between 13 and 16 that kids will be able to post on social media without consent.
 It is likely that the UK will choose to set the age at 16, as this is the default age under the rules.